hurtadosanti/AdvancedLaneDetection/Report.md

 ### Pipeline [Video](https://youtu.be/yAzrk6jL2NY)

 The [video_pipeline.py](video_pipeline.py) contains the code to execute the pipeline on a video.
- The first frame uses the sliding window method, and the following steps use the search_around_poly method so uses the original lane polygon.
+ The first frame uses the sliding window method, and the following steps use the `search_around_polylines()` method so uses the original lane polygon.
+To reduce the jitter the last 5 left and right x and y points found on the frames are average

 ---